radish-es/casebook-property/content/casebook/shelter/intro-section7.md

 title: Section 7 and the Evolving Right to Shelter
 short: Section 7 Right to Shelter
 description: An introduction to the right to shelter under s 7 of the *Charter*
-tags:
-  - use
-  - recognition
+doctrines:
-  - shelter-rights
+  - right-to-shelter
-published: false
+published: true
+bookHidden: true
 ---

 In our discussion of acquired rights and the problem of regulating short-term rentals last week, we touched on the idea that a central issue for the Halifax Regional Municipality (HRM) and other municipal governments in Canada is access to affordable housing.
 There is growing awareness that Halifax is facing a crisis in housing affordability and a [dramatic rise in the number of people who experience chronic homelessness](https://www.cbc.ca/news/canada/nova-scotia/homeless-report-2020-covid-19-affordable-housing-association-of-nova-scotia-1.5805458).